-Temple Ltd was commissioned by Leonardslee Park and Gardens to undertake a ground level survey of trees that could be affected by construction of the Stable Block, Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR, and to produce an Arboricultural Impact Assessment (AIA) and Arboricultural Method Statement (AMS) for the construction works.
+Temple Ltd was commissioned by Leonardslee Park and Gardens to undertake a ground level survey of trees that could be affected by construction at the Former Generator Block, Leonardslee Park and Gardens, Lower Beeding, Horsham RH13 6PR, and to produce an Arboricultural Impact Assessment (AIA) and Arboricultural Method Statement (AMS) for the construction works.
+An initial report was issued in 2024, then a design change in June 2025 promoted an update to be carried out.
 A qualitative assessment of each tree was carried out according to British Standard BS 5837:2012, Trees in Relation to Design, Demolition and Construction - Recommendations, focusing on arboricultural values (categories A1, B1, C1)1, landscape values (categories A2, B2, C2) and cultural values (A3, B3, C3)2.